Denny-Cui/SCAD/README.md

 #### Train on the exisiting datasets

-you can use `python3 main.py --dataset {dataset_name}` to train SCAD on dataset.
+you can use `python3 main.py --p train --dataset {dataset_name}` to train SCAD on dataset.
 Other hyperparameters can be found in the code.

-For example, you can use `python3 main.py --dataset lfm` to train SCAD model on the Lfm-1b dataset.
+For example, you can use `python3 main.py --p train --dataset lfm` to train SCAD model on the Lfm-1b dataset.

 #### Train on your own datasets